Mexico Family Travel

 Day 1: Cancun

-Start this 10 day Mexico itinerary with beach time in Cancun.
-This city is one of the most visited cities in Mexico, and is a popular beach destination for tourists.
 Head to Playa Langosta, a public beach near the hotel zone.
 The beach has plenty of white sands and blue water.
 And there is a playground for kids.

 Day 2: Valladolid

 On your second day, drive to Valladolid, an old colonial city.
 If you have time, visit the famous Mayan city of Chichen Itza.
+It’s one of Mexico’s most famous UNESCO World heritage sites.

-Cathedral in Valladolid
+Cathedral in Valladolid (photo by Astrid Vinje)

-Alternatively, you can take a stop at one of the many cenotes outside of Valladolid.
+Additionally, you can take a stop at one of the many cenotes outside of Valladolid.
 After the cenote, drive into Valladolid and take lunch at one of the loncherias in the Mercado de Comida.
 Then spend the rest of the afternoon exploring Centro.

 Day 3-4: Mérida